jleben/drum-transcription-website/index.md

 ## Acknowledgements

-The [Marsyas framework](http://marsyas.info/) is used for composition and coordination of audio processing components in the detector and the Sonic Visualiser plugin.
+The [Marsyas framework](http://marsyas.info/) is used for composition and coordination of audio processing components in the drum hit detector and the Sonic Visualiser plugin.

 This work is a result of the Music information Retrieval course (CSC 575) at the University of Victoria, Canada, instructed by prof. George Tzanetakis.